Home Programming Apache Airflow for Data Pipeline Orchestration: A Practical Guide

 )

-Here is what a representative ETL DAG looks like — fan-out at ingest, a branch for weekend-only work, and a fan-in for publishing.
+A representative ETL DAG is shown below, with a fan-out at ingest, a branch for weekend-only work, and a fan-in for publishing.

 XCom: Passing Data Between Tasks

-XCom is Airflow’s built-in mechanism for tasks to pass small messages.
-Under the hood it is a row in the metadata database with a serialized value.
-That detail is crucial: XCom is not a data pipe.
-It is a message bus.
-Anything more than a few kilobytes should go to S3 or a database, and only the pointer goes through XCom.
+XCom is Airflow’s built-in mechanism by which tasks can exchange small messages.
+Internally it is a row in the metadata database that contains a serialised value.
+This detail is important: XCom is not a data pipe but a message bus.
+Anything beyond a few kilobytes should be written to S3 or a database, and only the pointer should pass through XCom.

 @task